burlachenkok/exploring-python3/python3-note.md

   1. Package Manager.
   2. Environment Manager.

-And in fact `pip` by itself has only package manager functionality.
+In fact `pip` by itself has only package manager functionality.
 Next, let's take a look into a package manager commands comparison of these two tools:

 | # | **Command in Conda**      | **Command in Pip** | **Description** |
 |---|---------------|------------|------------------------|